Permits to keep animals

-Council’s Keeping of Animals, Poultry and Bees Bylaw 2010 (the Bylaw) regulates the keeping of animals in the district.
-You can view the bylaw here.
+Council’s Keeping of Animals, Poultry and Bees Bylaw (the Bylaw) regulates the keeping of animals in the district.

-If you want to do something that isn’t permitted in the bylaw, you will have to apply to Council for dispensation.
+If you want to do something that isn’t permitted in the bylaw, you will have to apply to Council for a permit.
 To do this, you need to:

-- Ask all your neighbours within 50 metres of the property boundary to sign an affected approvals form [PDF, 30 KB]
+- ask all your neighbours within 50 metres of the property boundary to sign an affected approvals form [PDF, 159 KB]

-- Provide a written statement from the chair or deputy chair of your Community Board or Community Development Area subcommittee, advising there is no objection to the application (space provided in application form)
+- provide a written statement from your local member of your Community Board advising there is no objection to the application (space provided in application form).

-Once you have made your application, an animal control officer will inspect your property and assess it against these criteria:
+Once you have made your application, an animal control officer may inspect your property and assess it against these criteria:

 - It is appropriate for the type and number of animals proposed

-Dispensations are granted if Council is satisfied that the keeping of animals will not create more than a minor effect on the neighbourhood.
-A dispensation may be granted even if you are unable to get all neighbour approvals.
+Permits are granted if Council is satisfied that the keeping of animals will not create more than a minor effect on the neighbourhood.
+A permit may be granted even if you are unable to get all neighbour approvals.

-A dispensation is issued to the property, and is transferable in the event that there is a change of ownership of the property.
+A permit is issued to the property, and is transferable in the event that there is a change of ownership of the property.

 There is no right of appeal to the decision to grant or decline an application.

-Dispensations are granted with no time limits.
-A person who is granted dispensation can keep the animals at the property indefinitely, provided they continue to comply with the conditions in the dispensation.
+Permits are granted with no time limits.
+A person who is granted a permit can keep the animals at the property indefinitely, provided they continue to comply with the conditions in the permit.

-All dispensations are granted with conditions.
+All permits are granted with conditions.
 Examples include:

 - Animals must not cause any noise problems for neighbours

-Once you have a dispensation, you will need to reapply if:
+Once you have a permit, you will need to reapply if:

 - You move to another property and wish to keep animals at your new property, and the animals are not permitted at the new property under the bylaw; or

-- You change the number or type of animals that were granted under the dispensation
+- you change the number or type of animals that were granted under the permit.

-If you do not meet the conditions in the dispensation then you may need to remove the animals from the property
+If you do not meet the conditions in the permit then you may need to remove the animals from the property

 Contact an Environmental Health Officer on 0800 732 732 if you have any queries